Code-Institute-Submissions/Project-2-codeinstitute/README.md

   -  The following configurations were included:
   - <img src="images/jshint-config.png">
-  - No issues were found with `New Javascript features (ES6)` and `jQuery` checked in the configuration list
+  - No issues were found with `New Javascript features (ES6)` and `jQuery` checked in the configuration list -`index.html` was validated using the W3 Nu HTML Validator [Link](https://validator.w3.org/nu/#file)
+  - Response from Nu Html Checker: `"Document checking completed.
+No errors or warnings to show."`

 ## 12.